dalers/arduinologger2/README.md

 Arduinologger2
 =======

-Arduinologger is a datalogger for I2C sensor devices.
+Arduinologger2 is an Arduino-based datalogger for I2C sensor devices.

 Arduinologger2 is developed as an open source project and uses the permissive business-friendly [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause) for maximum flexibility of use to the Arduinologger2 community.
 The goal of the project is to create a superior high-speed multi-sensor data logger.